tkaefer/java-interview/topics/core/concurrency.md

 + Exchanger
     - Similar to Barrier that both wait until other arrives at same point.
     - Once reached they can exchange an object.
+    - Same as SynchronousQueue but handoff in both directions
     - This is transfer of ownership of object (safe publication)
     - Example: Consumer exchanging an empty buffer with the producer, for a full buffer.